aceyin/kotlin-dynamic-sql/README.md

 }
 ```

-then we can use ```sql.build("sql-name",sqlParameterMap)``` to build SQLs dynamically, the program will create a SQL according to the incoming parameters.
+then we can use ```sql.build("sql-name",sqlParameterMap)``` to build SQLs dynamically, the program will create a SQL according to the given parameters.

 for example: